 (which means, God with us).

 This is absolutely shocking.
 The angel says that Jesus’ name is Immanuel, which means God-with-us, or the with-us-God.
-Matt Woodley writes:
+Matt Woodley

 It means that Jesus is God with us as he swims in Mary’s amniotic fluid, wiggles in the manger’s straw, feeds the hungry and heals the sick.
 Jesus is God with us as he takes the bread in his hands and says, “This is my body broken for you.”
 Jesus is God with us as he hangs from a cross, gasping for breath and shouting, “My God, My God, why have you forsaken me?”
 He descends into our messy world, standing in solidarity with human sufferers, plunging ever deeper into our pain and apparent abandonment.

 Back then, Greeks could never have thought about God taking on a body.
-One Greek philosopher sarcastically asked, “How can one admit (God) should become an embryo, that after his birth he is put in swaddling clothes, that he is soiled with blood and bile and worse things yet?”
+One Greek philosopher sarcastically asked, “How can one admit (God) should become an embryo, that after his birth he is put in swaddling cloths, that he is soiled with blood and bile and worse things yet?”